teia-community/teia-docs/wiki/Core-Values-Code-of-Conduct-Terms-and-Conditions.md

 # Terms and Conditions

+> This page (or section of page) is now published on the [docs.teia.art](https://docs.teia.art) site [here](https://docs.teia.art/core-values-code-of-conduct-terms-and-conditions#terms-and-conditions).

 ## Rules of the Teia Platform

 - By agreeing with this Code of Conduct and Terms & Conditions you become a user of the Teia platform.